barumau/pandunia/eng/200_baze_jumla.md

 The man watched a film.

 **da pas e xefe.**
-He or she was the chief.
+He/she was the chief.

 **da pas a dom.**
-He or she was at home.
+He/she was at home.

 ### le <small>already, completed</small>